DaniCarmo/Elementary-Stars-p2/README.md

 - Github was used for hosting the site and storing the data and files
 - Google Chrome Developer Tools were used throughout to inspect elements and assist with troubleshooting and debugging
 - [Image Color Picker](https://imagecolorpicker.com/en) was used to get color from the homepage image to use on the form and quiz border and text
-- [Onlinecovert.com](https://www.onlineconvert.com/image-converter) to convert main large images from .jpg to .webp, as suggested by prompt after Lighthouse analysis in dev tools testing
+- [Onlinecovert.com](https://www.onlineconvert.com/image-converter) to convert main large images from .jpg to .webp

 # Testing